Fred-07/UPDgraph/README.md

 ## Overview & Features

-UPDgraph operates in several steps:
+UPDgraph operates as follows:

-1. **Trio Extraction**: Extracts the trio (child, father, mother) from a multi-sample VCF/BCF file based on a PED file
+- Extracts the trio (child, father, mother) from a multi-sample VCF/BCF file based on a PED file
-2. **Variant Classification**: Uses BCFtools to classify variants based on their inheritance pattern
+- Uses BCFtools to sort variants based on their inheritance pattern
-3. **ROH Analysis**: Utilizes AutoMap to identify Runs of Homozygosity (for hg19/hg38 genomes)
+- Runs AutoMap to identify ROH (for hg19/hg38 genomes only)
-4. **Visualization**: Generates comprehensive ideogram plots combining all the information
+- Generates comprehensive ideogram plots combining all the information

 Key features:
-- **Trio-based Analysis**: Works with standard VCF/BCF files containing child, mother, and father genotype information
+- Works with standard VCF/BCF files containing child, father, and mother genotype
-- **Flexible Reference Genome**: Compatible with hg19, hg38, and T2T reference genomes
+- Compatible with hg19, hg38, and T2T reference genomes
-- **Multiple Deployment Options**: Run via Singularity, Docker, or locally
+- Run via Singularity, Docker, or locally
-- **Simple Execution**: Single command execution through a bash launcher script

 ![Example UPDgraph output](https://github.com/Fred-07/UPDgraph/images/example_output.png)